zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 ## Access new Custom Skill Menus in the Tween Menu

 When you open your Tween menu, you will notice you now have an extra button labeled "Custom Skills".
 Within here, you will find *six* new skill trees that you can progress through!
 There are four trees for Warriors, Mages, Thieves, and Priests respectively.
-These four trees are a part of [the Sets of Skills mod that you can read about here](../charactercreate#sets-of-skillshttpswwwnexusmodscomskyrimspecialeditionmods55535), and allow you to further buff your character with benefits specific to your build!
+These four trees are a part of [the Sets of Skills mod that you can read about here](../characterdefine), and allow you to further buff your character with benefits specific to your build!
+You will get a new perk point to use in either of these trees one a new game, as well as every 5 levels.

 You will also find the following three unique perk trees;